These terms and conditions form the basis on which you can visit us and our website. Please read them carefully as they contain important information.

-25.2 A backup heat source should also be installed alongside a heat pump by the pond owner to provide additional heat in the case of failure of the heat pump and in very cold weather conditions.
+25.2 A backup heater should also be installed alongside a heat pump by the pond owner to provide additional heat in the case of failure of the heat pump and to provide additional heat in very cold weather conditions.

 25.3 HeatPumps4Pools will not be liable for the death or injury to fish caused by failure or malfunction of a heat pump or heater supplied by us

 25.4 If the customer purchases a cover for a koi pond to be floated on the water surface, then the customer is responsible for checking that this will not be detrimental to the health of the fish.
 We will not be responsible for any harm or death of fish as a result.

 26.1 If the cause of a reported fault is found to be due to incorrect installation or operation by the customer, then we reserve the right to charge the customer for the cost of any investigation work, call-out charges, travel costs and parts used to repair the fault